andrewalexgit/DailyCodeChallenge/Feb19/27/README.md

 -> [1, 3, 4, 5, 9, 12, 13, 14] <- 1 and 14 is too low therefore 1 is eliminated

 -> [3, 4, 5, 9, 12, 13, 14] <- 3 and 14 is a match!
 (3, 4) is our answer!

+#### Coding Specs

+I am able to keep the array as is, no extra datastructure is needed.